valigator-tech/Validator-Details/Security.md

 Starting at the end of April 2025 we began testing receiving transactions from the Cascade Marketplace operated by Triton One.
 We do not believe this contributes or encourages detrimental outcomes on the network.

 ### Marinade Stake Auction Marketplace (SAM)
+Tldr; Valigator took place in the Marinade marketplace from about epoch 782 to 797 as a test and not at a loss to perform sandwiching.

-Starting in May 2025 (epoch 782) we are testing Marinade's marketplace as an additional means of attracting stake.
-It's brought to our attention that others use that in their operations when sandwiching transactions.
+Starting in May 2025 (epoch 782) we tested Marinade's stake auction marketplace (SAM) as an additional means of attracting stake.
+It's been brought to our attention that others use the SAM in their operations when sandwiching transactions.
 We are against this practice entirely and do not wish to be conflated with those validators.
+We left the marketplace starting in epoch 797 after being dissapointed in the transparency, logistics and perception of it.

+### DoubleZero
+Starting in epoch 795 Valigator's mainnet-beta public validator joined the DoubleZero testnet.

 ## Validator commission
 On the public validator we run at 4% commission on inflation and 4% on MEV.
 See details and sign up for alerts here: https://stakewiz.com/validator/gaToR246dheK1DGAMEqxMdBJZwU4qFyt7DzhSwAHFWF